 - Focus on strengthening and stabilizing the shoulder girdle.

 - Use natural breathing patterns.

 When I was pregnant, I consulted Mark Stephen’s book Yoga Sequencing.
-Here is a link to the book on Amazon.
-(I am an Amazon Affiliate, so I make a commission if you follow this link and buy this book.)
+I am an Amazon Affiliate, so I make a commission if you follow this link and buy this book.